francoislaurent/escale/README.md

 * split and recombine big files
 * more (symmetric) cryptographic algorithms and more cryptographic options
 * SSH backend
-* auth2client backend for Google Drive
+* google-api-python-client backend for Google Drive

 ## Alternative solutions